tnwei/vqgan-clip-app/README.md

 Reference is [this Colab notebook](https://colab.research.google.com/drive/1L8oL-vLJXVcRzCFbPwOoMkPKJ8-aYdPN?usp=sharing) originally by Katherine Crowson.
 The notebook can also be found in [this repo hosted by EleutherAI](https://github.com/EleutherAI/vqgan-clip).

+## Intro to CLIP guided diffusion

+In mid 2021, Open AI released [Diffusion Models Beat GANS on Image Synthesis](arxiv.org/abs/2105.05233), with corresponding [source code and model checkpoints released on github](https://github.com/openai/guided-diffusion).
+The cadre of people that brought us VQGAN-CLIP worked their magic, and shared CLIP guided diffusion notebooks for public use.
+CLIP guided diffusion uses more GPU VRAM, runs slower, and has fixed output sizes depending on the trained model checkpoints, but is capable of producing more breathtaking images.

+The implementation of CLIP guided diffusion in this repo is based on notebooks from the same `EleutherAI/vqgan-clip` repo.

 ## Setup

-The steps for setup are based on the Colab referenced above.
-Atm the procedure is a bit messy, there's probably room for improvement here.

 1. Install the required Python libraries.
 Using `conda`, run `conda env create -f environment.yml`
 2. Git clone this repo.
-After that, `cd` into the repo and run: `git clone https://github.com/CompVis/taming-transformers`.
-(Update to pip install when either of [these](https://github.com/CompVis/taming-transformers/pull/89) [two](https://github.com/CompVis/taming-transformers/pull/81) PRs are merged)
+After that, `cd` into the repo and run:
+    + `git clone https://github.com/CompVis/taming-transformers` (Update to pip install if either of [these](https://github.com/CompVis/taming-transformers/pull/89) [two](https://github.com/CompVis/taming-transformers/pull/81) PRs are merged)
+    + `git clone https://github.com/crowsonkb/guided-diffusion` (Update to pip install if [this PR](https://github.com/crowsonkb/guided-diffusion/pull/2) is merged)
-3. Download the pretrained weights and config files using links in the `download-weights.sh` script.
+3. Download the pretrained weights and config files using the provided links in the files listed below.
 Note that that all of the links are commented out by default.
 Recommend to download one by one, as some of the downloads can take a while.
+    + For VQGAN-CLIP: `download-weights.sh`.
 You'll want to at least have both the ImageNet weights, which are used in the reference notebook.
+    + For CLIP guided diffusion: `download-diffusion-weights.sh`.

 ## Usage

++ VQGAN-CLIP: `streamlit run app.py`, launches web app on `localhost:8501` if available
-`streamlit run app.py` launches the web app on `localhost:8501`, while `python gallery.py` launches a gallery viewer on `localhost:5000`.
++ CLIP guided diffusion: `streamlit run diffusion_app.py`, launches web app on `localhost:8501` if available
++ Image gallery: `python gallery.py`, launches a gallery viewer on `localhost:5000`.
+More on this below.

 In the web app, select settings on the sidebar, key in the text prompt, and click run to generate images using VQGAN-CLIP.
 When done, the web app will display the output image as well as a video compilation showing progression of image generation.
 You can save them directly through the browser's right-click menu.